skyrimunificationproject/skyrimunificationproject.github.io/arch.markdown

 ## RYFTEN - Consistency of windows in Riften

 [![mod]](https://www.nexusmods.com/skyrimspecialedition/mods/61536) | Version: `1.2.1` | Author: `Yuril` | ![ESM]
-Download: | Main Files - RYFTEN - Consistency of windows in Riften
+Download: | Main Files - RYFTEN - Consistency of windows in Riften OR IF INSTALLING JK INTERIORS
 | Main Files - RYFTEN - Consistency of windows in Riften JK's Mistveil Keep

 ## RYFTEN DOWN - A little addition to the Riften canals